-- 1. Contact the organisation via the contact your GP option on our website.
-GP practices are data controllers for the data they hold about their patients1 - 2.
-Write to the data protection officer at Chorleywood Health Centre, 15 Lower Road, Chorleywood, Herts, WD3 5EA - 3.
-Ask to speak to the practice manager Joanna Fursse or their deputy Tracy James
+- 1. Contact the organisation via the contact us option on our website, www.chorleywoodhealthcentre.nhs.uk.
+GP practices are data controllers for the data they hold about their patients (for more information, refer to the BMA guidance on this subject) - 2.
+Write to the Data Protection Officer (DPO) Barry Moult, Chorleywood Health Centre, 15 Lower Road, Chorleywood, Herts, WD3 5EA - 3.
+Ask to speak to the Practice Manager Joanna Fursse or their assistant Edin Lakasing